How Not to Get a Low LSAT Score

-The first and foremost thing one should follow to get a high LSAT score and avoid a low LSAT score is to study hard for the test.
-One must be dedicated to the LSAT preparation and work hard.
+The first and foremost thing one should follow to perform well is to study hard for the test.
+One must be dedicated to preparation and work hard.
 One needs to decide on the method of preparation and should start early.
 Do not rush into taking the test before complete preparation.
-Take a mock LSAT test, decide on the time needed for preparation and then plan for a date to take up the test.
+Take a mock test, decide on the time needed for preparation and then plan for a date to take up the test.
 The preparation should be sincere and motivated with joining a good law school as the goal.
-True to the saying "Hard work never fails", a sincere, dedicated hard work will get a student a high LSAT score.
+True to the saying "Hard work never fails", sincere, dedicated hard work will get you good results.

 Prepare With Real LSAT Materials

 A lot of materials in the form of books, websites and forums are available for students to prepare for the LSAT.
 But one must prepare with the real LSAT questions.
 One has to take up as many real LSAT tests as possible.
 For the understanding of the concepts other materials can be used but mock tests must be taken to time the test.

 While answering the questions in the test, one should not spend a lot of time on one question alone.
 The LSAT is a timed test.
 Most students fail to get the required scores as they are unable to complete the test.
 One reason for the inability to complete a test is trying to get the solution of one tough problem.
 If one finds a question tough, he/she needs to skip that question and move on to the others.

 All the questions in the test paper carry equal marks.
 Each individual will be strong in solving a particular type of question.
 One should identify those types of problems and answer them first.
 Since there are no negative markings one can safely answer all the questions.
 Even if one is running out of time, one can choose the answers randomly and mark them.
 Even if a few of them are right, it will boost the overall score.